 Like so many areas of data technology, the issues around algorithms often get wrapped up in a myriad of terms and jargon.
 But if we cut through this we see that algorithms are an integral part of data processing and they need management, oversight and assurance as much as the data itself.

-I have written previously about how the language of analysis has shifted from information to intelligence and to insight.
+The language of analysis has shifted from information to intelligence and to insight.
 The language of analysis has now hit a new peak with the emergence of the term ‘foresight’.
 This could be dismissed as pure hyperbole but to me it signifies a shift in our expectations about what data analysis can achieve.
 Unlike information, intelligence and insight, foresight is forward looking; The emphasis has shifted from understanding the world as it is to predicting what the world will be.
 Crystal balls and tea leaves have had their day – we have algorithms!

 The problem with predicting the future is that the future is inherently unpredictable.
 We can analyse the past to understand the likelihood of future events and establish what type of events can be predicted with a high degree of confidence (eg the sun rising tomorrow) and those that cannot (eg next weeks lottery numbers).
 Algorithms can be tested against historical data to establish the extent to which their predictions match the pattern of previous actual outcomes.
 This testing can be iterative with individual refinements to the algorithm evaluated until the optimal algorithm is defined.